isomerpages/moe-blangahrisepri/_for-parents/Our School Rules and Regulations.md

 <p>4.3 Students who commit serious or repeated offences may also be liable
 for suspension or expulsion from school.
 Parents of such students will be called in for discussion with the Principal.</p>
+<p>4.4 Offences and acts of misbehaviour outlined below are not exhaustive.
+The school reserves the right to take action against other forms of misconduct not expressly listed:</p>
+<h4><strong><br>Examinations reflect your effort, integrity and self-discipline.</strong></h4>
 <p><strong>D) Examination Matters</strong>
 </p>
 <ol data-tight="true" class="tight">
 <li>
 <p>Students should be punctual for all examination papers.
 They will not
 be given make-up time if they are late without valid reason.</p>
+<p></p>
 </li>
 <li>
-<p>Students should bring all materials needed for the examination.
-These
+<p>Students should bring the necessary stationery needed for the examination.
-include blue/black ink or ballpoint pens, 2B pencils, soft erasers, sharpeners and standard mathematical instruments (ruler, protractor and set-squares).
+These include blue/black ballpoint pens, 2B pencils, soft erasers, sharpeners and standard mathematical instruments (ruler, protractor and set-squares).
-Unauthorised materials or equipment should not be brought in.
-Students are not allowed to share materials, dictionaries and calculators with other students during the examination.</p>
+Unauthorised items and materials, including writing paper, electronic and communication devices (e.g. mobile phones and smart watches) should not be brought into the examination venue.</p>
+<p></p>
 </li>
 <li>
 <p>Students must follow these regulations:</p>